Donutellko/PhpProject/README.md

 # Snippets (php/)

-## header_login
+## header

+* Logo
-Log in button, if not logged in, or link to cabinet.php otherwise
+* Log in button, if not logged in, or link to cabinet.php otherwise

 ## bargains_hot